qpzmtb/VT-Trend/Attack Trends (JUNE REVIEWER).md

 ### 👉 Account Lockout
 - Lockout the account for a while if the number of login failure exceeds threshold.
 - Threshold Example: 10 failures in one minute.
-- Account Lockout is not a perfect way, because hackers can bypass Lockout by trying to brute force VERY SLOWLY, or using Reverse Brute Force Attack method.
+- it is not a perfect way, because hackers can bypass Lockout by trying to brute force VERY SLOWLY, or using Reverse Brute Force Attack method.

 **Bypass User Account Lockout**:
 * If the Lockout is 10x of login failure in 1 min, you can keep the failures 9x in 1 min.